Sheikh Said rebellion: The rebellion

-Following the suppression of the Beytüssebap revolt, the Turks attempted to prevent an other rebellion.
+Following the suppression of the Beytüşşebab rebellion, the Turks attempted to prevent an other rebellion.
 In February 1925, they moved into the Piran (today called Dicle) area to detain some Kurdish notables, but were prevented by from it by men loyal to Sheikh Said.
 The intrusion by the Turkish army provoked Kurds around Sheikh Said, and reportedly they have either killed or arrested all the Turkish officers in the areas under their control.
 On 13 February 1925, Sheikh Said addressed the people in his sermon in the Piran mosque and stated:

-The madrasahs were closed.
+"The madrasahs were closed.
 The Ministry of Religion and Foundations was abolished and the schools of religion were connected to the National Education.
 In the newspapers, a number of irreligious writers dare to insult the Prophet and extend the language of our Prophet.
-If I can do it today, I will start fighting myself and try to raise religion.
+If I can do it today, I will start fighting myself and try to raise religion.".

 Sheikh Said was elected as the next commander of the Kurdish independence movement gathered around Azadî and Darhini was declared the capital of Kurdistan on the 14 February 1925.
 Sheikh Said, who had taken the governor and the other officers captive while charging against Darhini (16 February), tried to gather the movement under a single center with a declaration urging the people to rise up in the name of Islam.
 In this statement, he used his seal which means 'the leader of the fighters for the sake of religion' and called everyone to fight for the sake of religion.
 Initially, the rebellion was initiated on behalf of the Islamic Sharia, but was later converted to the Kurdish independence movement.
 The rebellion soon expanded and by 20 February, the town Lice, where the 5th Army corps was headquartered was captured.

 After receiving the support of the tribes of Mistan, Botan and Mhallami, he headed to Diyarbakır via Genç and Çapakçur (today known as Bingöl) and captured Maden, Siverek and Ergani.
-Another uprising, directed by Sheikh Abdullah attempted to capture Muş coming from Varto.
+Another uprising, directed by Sheikh Abdullah attempted to capture Muş coming from Hınıs.
 But the rebels were defeated around Murat bridge and made them to retreat.
 On 21 February, the government declared martial law in the eastern provinces.
 Army troops sent to the insurgents on 23 February were forced to retreat to Diyarbakir in the Winter Plain against the Sheikh Said forces.
 The next day, another uprising under the leadership of Sheikh Sharif, who entered Elazığ, kept the city under control for a short time.
 Elazığ was looted by rebels for several days.
 At the 1 of March, the Kurds managed to assault the Diyarbakır airport and destroy three of the airplanes.